 Anyone can come along and try croquet.
-We hold taster/roll up sessions for prospective members every Wednesday and Thursday afternoon from 1.30 to 4pm, plus Saturday mornings from 10 to 12.30, where you will be given one-to-one tuition with an experienced player.
+We hold taster sessions (by prior arrangement) for prospective members on Wednesday and Thursday afternoons from 13:30 – 16:00, plus Saturday mornings from 10:00 to 12:30, where you will be given one-to-one tuition with an experienced player.
 For more details, please get in touch with Lynn or Charlie (Contacts).
 If these times are not convenient, just get in touch and we’ll arrange a time to suit you.

 The first taster sessions is free, followed by 2 more at £5 each.
 We consider that after three taster sessions you will know whether you would like to continue playing and become a member of the club.

 Once you do become a member, you will be entitled to attend our club days and other events and to enjoy all the facilities of the club.

 Don’t wait, you can start right now!
 See Contacts.

 Whilst we do not hold specific coaching courses, new and existing members are also able to attend coaching sessions on Wednesday and Thursday afternoons, or other times by arrangement.

 During these sessions you will be shown the basics of techniques, skills and tactics for Golf Croquet and Association Croquet, plus other variations of the games, al of which will help to improve your playing skills.